GoodPraxis/goodpraxis-site/src/projects/ungifted.md

 Good Praxis built a custom platform, which allows people to create groups, allocate "secret santas" and choose one of several quirky gifts to be given during to their friends and collegues.

+On the technical side, we used a Python + React stack to record and manage groups and their gift choices.